 2. Experience With Multiple Databases

 Clinical information systems are developed with a wide range of database management systems.
 Some of the database schemas used are also complex, making the extraction project more challenging to execute.
-Your provider should be able to the following popular database management systems:
+Your provider should be able to use the following popular database management systems:

 - IBM DB2